bveenema/PublishManager/README.md

 ```
 PublishManager creates it's own 1 second, Software Timer when it is initialized so you don't need to call a `.process()` or `.update()` method in your loop.

 Storing publish events can use up a lot of memory so PublishManager limits the number of events to **10**.
-You can ovverride this (with caution) using the `.maxCacheSize(int newMax)` method
+You can ovverride this (with caution) using the `.maxCacheSize(int newMax)` method.
+Absolute maximum cache size is 255.

 See the [examples](examples) folder for more details.